getodk/docs/docs/central-entities.rst

 You can delete a property from an Entity List if it is no longer needed.

 A property can only be deleted if its value is not set in any Entities.
 If its value is set in some Entities, you must :ref:`edit each Entity <entral-entities-edit>` to clear the values.
 Property deletion is currently intended to be used during the workflow testing phase.
-If you need to clear many Entities' values, you can use :ref:`the API <updating-an-entity>`.
+If you need to clear many Entities' values, you can use the API.

 .. image:: /img/central-entities/entity-property-delete.jpg